 I have lots of friends with fancy organization systems for their toys.
 You know the kind – carefully labeled bins, sorted drawers for every kind of toy.
 I know myself well enough to know I would NEVER carefully sort them at the end of every day.
 Instead, we have one big bin and all the toys go in there.
 I can clean up that playroom in 5 minutes flat, and so can my toddler!

 Nothing is more frustrating than having your phone battery die while you’re on the go!
 And mine goes fast because my daughter likes to play little games on it while we’re running errands.
-A car charger means I’m never left with a dead phone.
+A portable charger means I’m never left with a dead phone.

 #9: Keep your reusuable bags by the carseat